 The Governance arrangements are laid out in the LLP's Partnership agreement.
-Glasgow City Council appoints five elected members to serve and they, together with the Managing Director of the LLP and the Director of Property & Land Services of Glasgow City Council, form the advisory board.
+Glasgow City Council appoints five elected members to serve and they, together with the Managing Director of the LLP, the Director of Financial & Business Services and the Director of Corporate Asset Management of Glasgow City Council, form the advisory board.